First Man (film): Development

 In early 2003, actor-director Clint Eastwood and production people at the Warner Bros. studio bought the film rights to James R. Hansen's First Man: The Life of Neil A. Armstrong.
 Eastwood had previously directed as well as starred in the 2000 space-themed picture Space Cowboys, though he stated that he would likely not appear on camera in First Man.

 Universal and DreamWorks ultimately took up the First Man project in the mid-2010s.
-Damien Chazelle, who had received critical acclaim for his work on 2014's Whiplash, signed onto the film's production that year, and hired Josh Singer to rewrite an existing script.
+Damien Chazelle, who had received critical acclaim for his work on 2014's Whiplash, signed on to the film's production that year, and hired Josh Singer to rewrite an existing script.
 Gosling, who starred in Chazelle's 2016 film La La Land, joined as well to portray Armstrong in November 2015, and Hansen was hired to co-produce the film because of his role as the book's author.
 Wyck Godfrey and Marty Bowen also produced the film through Temple Hill Entertainment, with pre-production starting in March 2017.
 Actor Jon Bernthal was originally attached to the project and was cast as David Scott, but had to depart the production when his daughter suffered a serious illness.
 PIX Systems were used to aid in the production of this film.

 Filming

 Principal photography began in Atlanta, Georgia, in November 2017.
 Chazelle and cinematographer Linus Sandgren chose to shoot the film in three different formats: Super 16mm, 35mm Techniscope & Super 35 3-perf, and IMAX 70mm film for the Moon sequence.
 The 16mm format was used in most of the scenes that occur inside the spacecraft and 35mm film was used for the scenes that take place in the Armstrong house and around the NASA facility.

 First Man was shot without the use of green screen.
 Instead, LED displays of up to 10 meters were used.
-These projected images that would simulate the exterior of the spacecraft, both the Earth and space.
-Next to the screens, several simulators were built, each corresponding to a spacecraft.
-These were programmed to move synchronized with the images of the spherical LED screens that could be seen through the windows.
-Chazelle chose this technique because it allowed the actors to get more into the role; instead of seeing a green screen, they saw the outside environment recreated with visual effects.
+These projected images that would simulate views of the Earth, space and lunar surface as seen from inside (or just outside) aircraft and spacecraft depicted in the film.
+Next to the screens, several simulators of spacecraft were built.
+These were programmed to move synchronized with the images on the curved LED screens that could be seen through the windows.
+Chazelle chose this technique to help the actors to feel like the astronauts; instead of seeing a green screen, they saw the outside environment recreated with visual effects.
 Miniatures were used for several exterior shots of the spacecraft.

 To recreate Armstrong's home, the production crew built a replica of it in an empty lot.
-The lunar surface was recreated by building a set on the Vulcan quarry in Atlanta.
+The lunar surface was simulated by sculpting the landscape of the Vulcan Quarry just south of Atlanta.
 Chazelle filmed these sequences at night, using a custom 200,000-watt light to duplicate the effect of sunlight on the surface.
 For the simulation of low gravity on the lunar surface, a balancing system calibrated for the actors was constructed.
 NASA historian Christian Gelzer, as well as astronauts Al Bean (from Apollo 12) and Al Worden (from Apollo 15), were on set as technical consultants.